Star-splaining the SAG strike: Mandy Moore, Sanaa Lathan and cast of 'Orange Is the New Black' go public with tiny paychecks to justify Hollywood shutdown

 In the first few days of protests, the cast of Orange Is the New Black, This Is Us alum Mandy Moore, stars Sanaa Lathan, Rosario Dawson and many more have gone public with stories about paltry residual payments over the years.

-Residuals are just one — but a major one — of the issues they're striking over.
-So what exactly are they?
+Residuals are just one — but a major one — of the issues that actors are striking over.
+So what exactly are residuals?
 And why do they matter so much?
 Here's a closer look.

 '81-cent checks'

 Residuals are payments made to performers when their work appears elsewhere.
-Those are in addition to whatever they're paid up front.
+They are sums paid in addition to their upfront salary.
 Take Moore, star of NBC's hit show This Is Us.
 She was paid when she did the show, which ended in 2022, but also receives payments when the show airs again (remember the concept of TV's summer rerun season?) or is streamed, as is the case under a deal that producer Disney made with Hulu.
 Shockingly, Moore said Tuesday as she picketed, that she had received a check for less than a dollar as part of that deal.

 'Bigger than when cable came in'